Standard position for surfaces in link complements in arbitrary 3-manifolds: Introduction

 Essential embedded surfaces in a 3-manifold can provide useful information about the topology of that manifold.
 For example, Haken manifolds, which contain an orientable closed essential surface, have been an object of significant research since they were introduced in the 1960's and have many important properties \cite{Haken, Waldhausen}.
 To work with essential embedded surfaces, it is often useful to put them in a certain topological form that relates to properties of the ambient 3-manifold.
 When the ambient 3-manifold is an alternating link complement, Menasco and Thistlethwaite showed that an essential surface could be isotoped into \emph{standard position} with respect to the link projection surface~\cite{Menasco1984, MenascoThistlethwaite}.
 For more general 3-manifolds, an essential surface may be isotoped into \emph{normal form} with respect to a triangulation of a 3-manifold~\cite{Haken}, or similarly normal form with respect to polyhedral or other decompositions~\cite{lac00, fg09}.
 In \cite{HowiePurcell}, Howie and Purcell extended normal form to broad generalizations of alternating links, called weakly generalized alternating links, and used this form to determine geometric information, generalizing several of the above results.

 In this paper, we take this generalization further.
-Menasco in \cite{Menasco1984} and Menasco and Thistlethwaite in \cite{MenascoThistlethwaite} proved that essential surfaces in alternating link complements could be isotoped so that they closely interact with the combinatorics of the link diagram.
-Here, we generalize the related results to weakly generalized alternating links, setting up a framework for further study and applications.
+Menasco in~\cite{Menasco1984} and Menasco and Thistlethwaite in~\cite{MenascoThistlethwaite} proved that essential surfaces in alternating link complements could be isotoped so that they closely interact with the combinatorics of the link diagram.
+Here, we generalize these results to weakly generalized alternating links.

+As a corollary, we show that all weakly generalized alternating links are prime, extending a result of Howie and Purcell~\cite[Corollary~4.7]{HowiePurcell}, who showed primeness of such links with some restrictions.

+We also classify essential Conway spheres for weakly generalized alternating links satisfying mild restrictions, showing that they either intersect the diagram in a single curve meeting four punctures (a ``visible'' sphere), or intersect it in two well-behaved curves (a ``hidden'' sphere).
+The visible--hidden dichotomy is analogous to a similar result for classical alternating links, discovered by Menasco~\cite{Menasco1984}, named and refined by Thistlethwaite~\cite{Thistlethwaite}, and used to study alternating tangles by others, for example in other collaborations by the authors: Hass, Thompson, and Tsvietkova~\cite{HTT3}, and Champanerkar, Kofman, and Purcell~\cite{CKP:RAK}.